AstraZeneca: EMA Accepts Regulatory Submission For Tagrisso In 1st-line NSCLC

 The MAAv submission is based on data from the Phase III FLAURA trial, in which Tagrisso significantly improved progression-free survival compared to current 1st-line EGFR-TKIs, erlotinib or gefitinib, in previously-untreated patients with locally-advanced or metastatic EGFRm NSCLC.

-Tagrisso 40mg and 80mg once-daily oral tablets have been approved in more than 60 countries, including the US, EU, Japan and China, for patients with EGFR T790M mutation-positive advanced NSCLC.
-Tagrisso is also being investigated in the adjuvant setting and in combination with other treatments.
+TAGRISSO is approved in more than 60 countries, including the U.S., EU, Japan and China, for the treatment of advanced non-small cell lung cancer patients whose tumors have a specific epidermal growth factor receptor (EGFR) mutation (T790M) and whose disease has gotten worse after treatment with other EGFR-blocking therapy.

-On Monday, AstraZeneca announced the submission of a supplemental new drug application or sNDA to Japan's Pharmaceuticals and Medical Devices Agency for the use of Tagrisso (osimertinib).
+On Monday, the Company made a regulatory submission for Tagrisso in 1st-line EGFR-mutated non-small cell lung cancer in Japan.
 The Japan sNDA is also based on data from the Phase III FLAURA trial.

+Tagrisso recorded sales of $651 million in the first nine months of 2017, an increase of 136% over the comparable year-ago period.

 Copyright RTT News/dpa-AFX